 It was at one of those rambling, multi-level houses near downtown Berkeley.
 There was a tall, somehow inviting wooden fence.
-On the double doors in the fence, there was a piece of plain white paper taped there with “Nigun Collective” written in ballpoint pen.
+On the double doors in the fence, there was a piece of plain white paper with “Nigun Collective” written in ballpoint pen.

 Inside, I met a few new people and chatted briefly with people I know from The Kitchen, Urban Adamah and Sukkot on the Farm.
 We gathered, about 15 people at first, in a small room lit only by candles.
 There were couches on two sides, chairs along one, and a table of snacks that went mostly uneaten on the other.
 In the middle were several meditation pillows.

 We all faced in toward the center.
 The chatting died down as the first niggun began.
 It lasted a couple of minutes.

 Then Zach Friedman (who is also director of public programs at Urban Adamah) called things to order.
 He explained there would be nigguns, and silence in between until someone started the next one.
 It was to be collaboratively led.
 He told us not to be shy about a niggun we weren’t sure we could carry all the way, just to share one that comes to mind.
 And at the end there would be Mourner’s Kaddish for a friend who held a special place in the hearts of many in the room, a regular at these monthly Nigun Collective gatherings.

 A niggun is a wordless melody, a singing tradition that began among Hasidic Jews in Eastern Europe.
 They had the idea that any tune, sung without words, could be sacred.
 There are countless nigguns out there, but the majority of those we sang came from a common repertoire that has gathered among communities engaged now in new prayer modes.
 It is heavy on the music of Joey Weisenberg, a recently emerged, suddenly prolific modern master of the niggun.